 Adler and his wife fled Austria in 1932, after the rise of Hitler, and moved to New York where they remained until his death in 1937.
 Adler’s influence is still evident in the many branches of psychology that reflect his theories.
 Adlerian psychology maintains that regardless of their childhood experiences, people possess the power to transform their lives, their mental health, and their overall well-being.

 Alongside Sigmund Freud and Carl Jung, Adler helped to pioneer depth psychology, which emphasizes the importance of unconscious processes.
 He is widely considered to be one of the most important figures in psychology.

-Adler’s School of Individual Psychology was established in 1912 and was based on the belief that people’s relationships to their society were an integral part of their individuality.
+Adler developed his own approach and his School of Individual Psychology was established in 1912 and was based on the belief that people’s relationships to their society were an integral part of their individuality.
 The foundation of Adler’s theory revolved around a person’s pursuit of superiority.
 Adler believed that each person entered the world with a definitive inferiority complex and spent a lifetime trying to overcome it.
 This theory became known as “striving for superiority,” and Adler’s school focused on exploring this motivating force in the development of human behavior.

 Adlerian psychology, as it is known today, continues to pursue the study of overcompensation due to inferiority.
 A central premise of Adlerian psychology is that the unconscious works to convert feelings of inferiority into feelings of superiority.
 Adler’s model suggests that behaviors, thoughts, and processing mechanisms are well entrenched in a person by the age of five and that the relationships the child forms in early life, along with social and environmental forces, are directly responsible for the development of those traits.
 He also conducted research into the role that birth order plays in the development of the psyche.